 If you have severe abdominal pain, get immediate medical care.

 The small intestine is the longest section of your digestive tract, measuring about 20 feet (6.1 meters).
 The small intestine is where food mixes with digestive juices and nutrients are absorbed into your bloodstream.

 Unlike your large intestine (colon), your small intestine normally has relatively few bacteria.
 But in blind loop syndrome, stagnant food in the bypassed small intestine becomes an ideal breeding ground for bacteria.
 The bacteria may produce toxins as well as block the absorption of nutrients.
 The greater the length of small bowel involved in the blind loop, the greater the chance of bacterial overgrowth.

 Your digestive tract stretches from your mouth to your anus.
 It includes the organs necessary to digest food and process waste. ...

-Factors that increase your risk of bacterial overgrowth in the small intestine include:
+Factors that increase your risk of blind loop syndrome include:

-A blind loop can cause an escalating series of problems, including:
+A blind loop can cause escalating problems, including:

 Preparing for your appointment

-If you have signs and symptoms that are common to bile loop syndrome, make an appointment with your doctor.
-After an initial evaluation, you may be referred to a doctor who specializes in the diagnosis and treatment of digestive disorders (gastroenterologist).
+If you have signs and symptoms that are common to blind loop syndrome, make an appointment with your doctor.
+After an initial evaluation, you may be referred to a doctor who specializes in treatment of digestive disorders (gastroenterologist).